 On systems of 4,000 nodes or larger, the time that elapses until the boot manager receives all responses to the boot requests can be greater than the default 60-second time-out value.
 This is due, in large part, to the amount of other event traffic that occurs as each compute node generates its console output.

-To avoid this problem, change the boot_timeout value in the /opt/cray/hss/default/etc/bm.ini file on the SMW to increase the default time-out value, as shown in Example 105.
+To avoid this problem, change the boot_timeout value in the /opt/cray/hss/default/etc/bm.ini file on the SMW to increase the default time-out value; for example: